Team DCA

 Liz is on the Finance, Audit and Risk Committee of the DCA Board.

-Craig is Chief Digital Officer and Vice President Digital at the University of Canberra.
+Craig (he/him) is Chief Digital Officer and Vice President Digital at the University of Canberra.
 He is a member of the University executive, and is responsible for championing digital and innovation capability uplift, technology and engineering delivery, and ultimately reimagining the student and staff digital experience.

 Craig’s career spans more than 25 years across the private, public and higher education sectors.
 Possessing deep skills in business, corporate and digital strategy, digital and information technology, enterprise transformation, cyber security, data analytics and data science, as well as service design and enterprise agility.